-Krabi is a beautiful beach destination boasting unparalleled natural scenery and lots of adventurous activities.
-Whether you simply want to relax on pristine beaches, or take in a unique cultural experience, Krabi can be a wonderful tropical paradise for families.
+Krabi is a beautiful beach destination with lots of adventure activities and the type of unparalleled natural scenery that Thailand is famous for.
+Whether you simply want to relax on pristine beaches or take in a unique cultural experience, Krabi can be a wonderful tropical paradise for families.

-This travel guide to the best things to do in Krabi, Thailand outlines the 11 best activities in Krabi that will surely entertain the adventure enthusiasts, nature lovers, or simply families who enjoy relaxing on the beach.
+This travel guide to the best things to do in Krabi, Thailand outlines the 11 best activities that will surely entertain the adventure enthusiasts, nature lovers, or families who simply enjoy relaxing on the beach.

 About Krabi, Thailand

-Situated on the stunning Andaman coast of Thailand, Krabi is a popular tourist destination in Thailand.
+Situated on the stunning Andaman coast of Thailand, Krabi is a popular tourist destination.
 Home to some of the most beautiful beaches in Thailand, the coastal town is also a gateway to Thailand’s most famous islands like Koh Lanta and Koh Phi Phi – ranked among the best destinations in Asia for a family vacation.

 The capital of the Krabi Province, the town has a population around 32,000 residents, but attracts millions of tourists each year – eager to play in the turquoise waters, climb the limestone cliffs, or explore the surrounding jungles.